artemyk/dynpy/docs/tutorial.rst

 --------------

 `dynpy` also implements Markov chains, or dynamical systems over distributions of states.
-See the documentation for :class:`dynpy.dynsys.MarkovChain` for more details.
+See the documentation for :class:`dynpy.markov.MarkovChain` for more details.

 For example, here we use :doc:`dynpy.graphdynamics`, which implements dynamics on